-In an August 5 holding that could open the door to a new breed of litigation claims involving mutual funds, the United States Court of Appeals for the Second Circuit ruled that the Investment Company Act of 1940 ("ICA") creates an implied private right of action that several other courts had previously declined to recognize.
-Section 47(b) of the ICA provides that "[a] contract that is made, or whose performance involves, a violation of [the ICA] . . . is unenforceable by either party."
+Second Circuit Finds an Implied Private Right of Action Under the Investment Company Act, Departing from the Third Circuit and Other Courts made, or whose performance involves, a violation of [the ICA] . . . is unenforceable by either party."
 The Second Circuit concluded in Oxford University Bank v.
 Lansuppe Feeder, Inc. that Congress' intent in enacting Section 47(b) was to grant contracting parties a right to sue for rescission of a contract that allegedly violates the ICA.
-In recent years, most courts have interpreted the ICA as providing only one private right of action-a claim for excessive advisory fees against investment advisers and their affiliates expressly granted to mutual fund shareholders under Section 36(b).
+In recent years, most courts have interpreted the ICA as providing only one private right of action - a claim for excessive advisory fees against investment advisers and their affiliates expressly granted to mutual fund shareholders under Section 36(b).
 While an additional private right of action under the ICA raises the prospect of expanded litigation risk for advisers and funds, the scope of new litigation might be limited in practice by the requirement that the plaintiff be a party to the allegedly violative contract.